 You also should round up the various liabilities that your company has.
 The value of these liabilities should be subtracted from the total value of your business’s assets.

 Common business liabilities include:

 - Business loans

 - Accounts payable

 Knowing how to value a business begins with understanding the value of similar companies within your industry or niche.

-If you’re a public company, you can review other publicly-traded business’s quarterly and annual financial reports online.
-However, industry-specific databases like Crunchbase regularly post updates on business ownership transfers in the tech industry—tools like these provide a competitive edge when learning about your market.
+If your company is public, you can review other publicly traded businesses’ quarterly and annual financial reports online.
+However, industry-specific databases such as Crunchbase regularly post updates on business ownership transfers in the technology industry.
+Tools such as these provide a competitive edge when learning about your market.

 Master the Multiplier

-The final step in learning how to value a business is to find out what your SDE multiplier is.
-This figure ranges between one and four and is the amount that you should multiply your SDE by to find out how much you should sell for.
+The final step in learning how to value a business is to determine your SDE multiplier.
+This figure ranges between 1 and 4; multiply that amount by your SDE to find out how much you should sell for.

-The exact figure will vary by industry type and company size but will likely require consultation with an external expert to arrive at.
+The exact figure will vary by industry type and company size, but to arrive at it, you likely will require consultation with an external expert.